Block the include-only files. RewriteEngine On RewriteBase / RewriteRule ^wp-admin/includes/ - [F,L] RewriteRule !^wp-includes/ - [S=3] RewriteRule ^wp-includes/[^/]+\.php$ - [F,L] RewriteRule ^wp-includes/js/tinymce/langs/.+\.php - [F,L] RewriteRule ^wp-includes/theme-compat/ - [F,L]

 Typically installing WordPress on a subdomain is no big deal.
 It’s a 10 minute process at most.
-However, today I needed to install it for a client’s test site and it would throw a Error 310 (net::ERR_TOO_MANY_REDIRECTS) — “This webpage has a redirect loop” or “The page isn’t redirecting properly” as soon as I pressed the “Install” button.
+However, today we needed to install it for a client’s test site and it would throw a Error 310 (net::ERR_TOO_MANY_REDIRECTS) — “This webpage has a redirect loop” or “The page isn’t redirecting properly” as soon as the the “Install” button was pressed.

-I tried clearing cache, cookies, testing on multiple browsers, etc. Nothing worked.
-Then I remembered the main domain has some really extreme code in the .htaccess file to secure the site.
-Sure enough I found the following in the file:
+We tried clearing cache, cookies, testing on multiple browsers, etc. Nothing worked.
+Then we remembered the main domain has some really extreme code in the .htaccess file to secure the site.
+Sure enough, the following was found in the file:

 # Block the include-only files.
 RewriteEngine On RewriteBase / RewriteRule ^wp-admin/includes/ - [F,L] RewriteRule !^wp-includes/ - [S=3] RewriteRule ^wp-includes/[^/]+\.php$ - [F,L] RewriteRule ^wp-includes/js/tinymce/langs/.+\.php - [F,L] RewriteRule ^wp-includes/theme-compat/ - [F,L]